 - loss of future earnings,

 Even UNLV injury victims who were partially responsible for their accidents may still be entitled to money under Nevada’s comparative negligence laws.
 And UNLV employees who intentionally harmed the victim can be ordered to pay punitive damages.

-In this article our Las Vegas personal injury attorneys answer frequently-asked-questions about UNLV accidents in Nevada, including potential claims for premises liability and negligent hiring, sovereign immunity, and statutes of limitations in Nevada.
+In this article, our Nevada personal injury attorneys answer frequently-asked questions about UNLV accidents in Nevada, including potential claims for premises liability and negligent hiring, sovereign immunity, and statutes of limitations in Nevada.
 Click on a topic to jump to that section:

 - 1. What can I do if I was injured at UNLV?